Leading Edge Tubercle CFD Simulation: Wind Turbine Blade Analysis in Fluent

 • Reference [1]: Joseph, Jeena, and A. Sathyabhama.
 “Leading edge tubercle on wind turbine blade to mitigate problems of stall, hysteresis, and laminar separation bubble.”
 Energy Conversion and Management255 (2022): 115337.

-Figure 1: Comparison of a standard baseline blade (BB) and a blade with leading edge tubercles [1].
+Figure 1: Comparison of a standard baseline blade and the bio-inspired Leading Edge Tubercle blade [1].

 Leading Edge Tubercle On Wind Turbine Blade CFD Simulation, ANSYS Fluent Training